-“My son (was) stabbed in the heart when he was alive,” Fred Santos told CNN.
-“Schwarzenegger stabbed him in the back after my son is killed.”
+"My son (was) stabbed in the heart when he was alive," said Fred Santos, Luis's father.
+"Schwarzenegger stabbed him in the back after my son is killed."

 The speaker's son, a brutal crime

 It was October 2008, and prosecutors alleged that Esteban Nunez and Ryan Jett were fueling their anger with alcohol.
-They had just been denied entry to a fraternity party near the campus of San Diego State University (neither were students there), and they were looking for revenge.
-The Sacramento natives were going to show them how it was done “in Sac town,” the pair boasted, according to court records.
+They had just been denied entry to a fraternity party near the campus of San Diego State University (neither was a student there), and they were looking for revenge.
+The Sacramento natives were going to show them how it was done "in Sac town," the pair boasted, according to court records.

-“They decided they were going to either burn a frat house or they were going to stab some people,” Dumanis said.
+"They decided they were going to either burn a frat house or they were going to stab some people," District Attorney Bonnie Dumanis said.

 Armed with knives, they walked the streets at 2 a.m. until they encountered Luis Santos and a friend.
 After an initial altercation, Luis called several more friends who ran to his aid.